autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 Which sub arbiters and switching rules are instantiated depends on the runtime arguments at startup.

-Following figure shows the node configuration when all pose_estiamtor are run simultaneously.
+Following figure shows the node configuration when all pose_estimator are run simultaneously.

 <img src="./media/architecture.drawio.svg" alt="drawing" width="800"/>

 - **NDT**

-The NDT sub-arbiter relays topics in the frontside of the point cloud pre-processor.
+The NDT sub-arbiter relays topics in the front side of the point cloud pre-processor.

 - **YabLoc**